 From traditional grape wines grown along Southern New England’s Coastal Wine Trail to more eclectic and unique fruit wines grown even further north, New England wineries and vineyards offer wines that are both bold and unassuming, all with the background provincial beauty that the region offers.

-Whether you’re looking for a romantic New England getaway, a friend trip, or perhaps just a solo journey to get back to yourself, a tour of the best New England vineyards and wineries might be just what you’re looking for!
+Whether you’re looking for a romantic New England getaway, a Cape Cod winery tour with friends, or perhaps just a solo journey to get back to yourself, a tour of the best New England vineyards and wineries might be just what you’re looking for!